 Renee is a writer with a history in bankruptcy law and finance.
 She previously served as a law clerk for the Hon.
 James E. Shapiro for the Eastern District of Wisconsin.
 She practiced bankruptcy law and litigation prior to transitioning into finance.
 She now writes full time.

-PUBLIC NOTICE OF ARTICLE 9 SALE: 100% LLC Interests in Alpha Equity RT
+PUBLIC NOTICE OF UCC ARTICLE 9 SALE: DACRA-MSI LLC

-PUBLIC NOTICE OF ARTICLE 9 SALE: Oak Savanna LM, LLC (Texas)
+PUBLIC NOTICE OF UCC ARTICLE 9 SALE: Cactus Solar I, LLC

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.